 Interest income, adjusted for amortization of premiums and acquisition costs, the accretion of discounts and the amortization of amendment fees, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 90 days or more past due, or if the Company's qualitative assessment indicates that the debtor is unable to service its debt or other obligations, the Company will place the loan on non-accrual status and cease recognizing interest income on that loan until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 However, the Company remains contractually entitled to this interest.
 Interest payments received on non-accrual loans may be recognized as income or applied to the cost basis, depending upon management's judgment.
 Non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current, or due to a restructuring such that the interest income is deemed to be collectible.
-At June 30 and March 31, 2011, one Control investment, ASH Holdings Corp. ("ASH"), was on non-accrual with a fair value of \$0.
+At September 30, 2011, two Control investments, ASH Holdings Corp. ("ASH") and Country Club Enterprises, LLC ("CCE") were on non-accrual with an aggregate fair value of \$1.6 million, or 0.7% of the fair value of all loans held in the Company's portfolio at September 30, 2011.
+At March 31, 2011, one Control investment, ASH, was on non-accrual with a fair value of \$0.

-The Company has one loan in its portfolio which contains a PIK provision.
+During the three months ended September 30, 2011, the Company had one loan in its portfolio that contained a PIK provision.
 The PIK interest, computed at the contractual rate specified in the loan agreement, is added to the principal balance of the loan and recorded as income.
 To maintain the Company's status as a RIC, this non-cash source of income must be paid out to stockholders in the form of distributions, even though the Company has not yet collected the cash.
-The Company recorded PIK income of \$6 for the three months ended June 30, 2011.
-No PIK interest was recorded during the prior year period.
+During the three and six months ended September 30, 2011, the Company recorded PIK income of \$1 and \$6, respectively.
+No PIK income was recorded during the six months ended September 30, 2010.
+The sole loan which had a PIK provision was paid off, at par, during the quarter ended September 30, 2011, and the Company has no other loans which contain a PIK provision as of September 30, 2011.

 The Company records success fees upon receipt.
 Success fees are contractually due upon a change of control in a portfolio company and are recorded in Other income in the accompanying Condensed Consolidated Statements of Operations.
-The Company recorded \$0.1 million of success fees during the three months ended June 30, 2011, representing a prepayment received from Mathey Investments, Inc. ("Mathey").
-During the quarter ended June 30, 2010, the Company recorded success fees of \$2.0 million in connection with the exit and payoff of A. Stucki Holding Corp. ("A. Stucki").
+During the three and six months ended September, 30, 2011, the Company recorded success fees of \$0.3 million and \$0.4 million, respectively, representing prepayments received from Mathey Investments, Inc. ("Mathey") and Cavert II Holding Corp. ("Cavert").
+During the three and six months ended September 30, 2010, the Company recorded success fees of \$0.8 million and \$2.7 million, respectively, due to a prepayment received from Cavert and the income recognized as a result of the exit and payoff of A. Stucki Holding Corp. ("A. Stucki").